BITTER GOURD CURRY (KAIPAKKA CURRY)

 Oil - 1 tsp

-Wash the kaipakkas, cut them down the centre, remove the seeds and pith (try to scrape out as much pith as you can but it's not a big deal if you leave some behind) and cut into small slices like in the picture above.
+Wash the kaipakkas, cut down the centre, and remove seeds and pith (try to scrape out as much pith as you can).
+Cut into small slices like in the picture above.

 Coarsely crush the garlic.
 I use a mortar and pestle.
 A rolling pin or a knife handle will work too.
-Mix together the garlic, chili powder, turmeric and tamarind pulp and set aside.
-(You may mix the chopped kaipakkas and brown sugar to this solution and boil it all up.
-This is what I did the first time but I switched it up the second time and got a much better texture.)
+Mix together the crushed garlic, chili powder, turmeric and tamarind pulp and set aside.

-Put the sliced kaipakkas in a cooking utensil and sprinkle with brown sugar.
-Turn the stove on to a slow heat and let the sugar melt into the kaipakka.
+Put the kaipakkas in a cooking utensil and sprinkle with brown sugar.
+On to a slow heat, let the sugar melt into the kaipakka.
 (Jaggery is traditionally used to make this dish.
 Brown sugar worked well for me.)
 When the sugar is fully melted, give it a small stir, add the tamarind mix, salt to taste and bring it to the boil.
 Lower the heat to simmer and cook till kaipakkas are soft, and the curry has reduced to a thick consistency.
 Transfer to a serving bowl.
 Sprinkle with fenugreek powder.

 Warm 1 tsp oil in a small pan and add 1/4 tsp mustard seeds.
 Cover the pan and let the mustard seeds splutter.
 Take off the stove, add chopped curry leaves and pour this garnish over the kaipakka curry.

-We ate this in the Mavoor Road house, as a side dish with a lunch of rice and fish curry and if we were lucky, some fried fish too.
+We ate this in the Mavoor Road house, as a side dish with a lunch of rice and fish curry.
+On good days, we would get some fried fish too.

 Comments